AnyChart/docs.anychart.com/Quick_Start/Modules.md

 ### Chart Editor

-Chart Editor an extension that provides the UI to configure charts and chart data.
-Read more about Chart Editor in [AnyChart Chart Editor](../Chart_Editor/Overview) section.
+Chart Editor is an extension that provides a UI for configuring charts and chart data.
+Read more about Chart Editor in the [AnyChart Chart Editor](../Chart_Editor/Overview) section.

 ```
 <script src="https://cdn.anychart.com/releases/{{branch-name}}/js/anychart-editor.min.js"></script>